somedatapacket/docs.humio.com/content/operation/installation/kafka_configuration.md

 When running Humio in a cluster setup it uses Kafka as part of the infrastructure.

 In this section, we briefly describe how Humio uses Kafka.
-Then we discuss how to konfigure Kafka.
+Then we discuss how to configure Kafka.

 ### Queues